Azure-Samples/azure-search-java-samples/search-java-getting-started/README.md

 ## Key concepts

+This sample uses the [com.azure:azure-search-documents](https://search.maven.org/artifact/com.azure/azure-search-documents) package.
 The app specifies a number of domain classes whose structure mirrors the index of the Hotels dataset.
 This index shows the use of complex types in Azure Cognitive Search, such as the `Address` and `Room` types.

-The `SearchServiceHelper` class defines methods that help querying a search index.
-The `SearchIndexClient` uses these methods to accomplish the various tasks.

-The files `SearchOptions` and `SuggestOptions` use the Builder pattern to compose the various query parameters.
-These classes and their associated testing classes may be of use in your own code.
+You can review [package readme](https://docs.microsoft.com/java/api/overview/azure/search-documents-readme) for an overview and links to [source code](https://github.com/Azure/azure-sdk-for-java/tree/azure-search-documents_11.1.2/sdk/search/azure-search-documents/src), [API reference](https://azure.github.io/azure-sdk-for-java/), and [API samples](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/search/azure-search-documents/src/samples/java/com/azure/search/documents).

+The Java client library provides **SearchIndexAsyncClient** to create the index, and **SearchAsyncClient** to load and query the index.

+Besides search index creation and queries, the sample demonstrates suggesters, which offers a completed hotel name based on partial term input.

 ## Next steps

 You can learn more about Azure Cognitive Search on the [official documentation site](https://docs.microsoft.com/azure/search).